This text is translated into Russian by google automatic human level neural machine.

 Please refer to the text in Russian as a source.

-On Sakhalin set a record for catching aquatic bioresources
+Sakhalin set a record for the catch of aquatic biological resources

-According to the Sakhalin Research Institute of Fisheries and Oceanography, in 2014 the record for catching aquatic bioresources has been set on Sakhalin: all extracted 590 thousand tons, excluding catch of Pacific salmon, which is the highest indicator for the entire post-Soviet period.
+According to the Sakhalin Research Institute of Fisheries and Oceanography, in 2014 Sakhalin set a record for the catch of aquatic biological resources: a total of 590 thousand tons were harvested, excluding the catch of Pacific salmon, which is the highest figure for the entire post-Soviet period.

-Growth is provided to the greatest extent by terpug (2,5 thousand tons), scallops (4 thousand tons), macrus (5 thousand tons), pollock (7 thousand tons), squid (7 thousand tons) and saury (17 thousand tons).
+The increase is provided to the greatest extent by greenling (2,5 thousand tons), scallop (4 thousand tons), grenadier (5 thousand tons), pollock (7 thousand tons), squid (7 thousand tons) and saury (17 thousand tons).

-Reduction in production is observed in the catch of crab-snow crab (0,2 thousand tons), sea bass (0,5 thousand tons) and navaga (0,6 thousand tons).
+A decrease in production is observed in the catch of the snow crab angulatus (0,2 thousand tons), sea bass (0,5 thousand tons) and navaga (0,6 thousand tons).